Your strengths: vital when life is tough

 Step 3 Think about your proudest moments

 For this step you could try sitting back in your chair, or perhaps take a short walk, before focusing on your proudest moments.
 Don’t be modest.
 Think about what you are most proud of in your career to date and your life as a whole.
 It might be a small but significant event or a massive event.
 The important point is that your proudest moment makes sense to you.
 What were you thinking, feeling or doing that made a difference?
 Add your thoughts to your list of strengths.
-You might decide to add a drawing of your proudest moment.
+You might decide to add a drawing or create an image of your proudest moment.
 Perhaps a colour comes to mind when you imagine your proudest moment.
-Whatever comes to mind -make a note on your list.
+Whatever comes to mind-make a note on your list.

 Step 4 Describe your values and emotional strengths